galacticcouncil/Basilisk-XCM/README.md

 <p>Moving over to ntt54_QuickTrade.js file we can find object xcmRoutes</p>
 <p>
-In this object we set up the routes that defines for each asset from what orgin destination it can transferred from to what destination chain.
+In this object we set up the routes that define for each asset from what orgin parachain it can be transferred from to what destination parachain.
 This is acting as a map to see what xcm transfers are possible
 </p>
 <p>
 For example for asset "BSX" we can see that when the origin chain is Basilisk it can be transferred to Karura or Phala.